shoccho/gl_code_generator/README.md

  - building

-  `gcc main.o -o main -L "PATH_TO_FREEGLUT/lib/x64" -s -lfreeglut_static -lopengl32 -lglu32 -lgdi32 -lwinmm -Wl,--subsystem,windows`
+  `gcc main.o -o main -L "PATH_TO_FREEGLUT/lib/x64" -s -lfreeglut_static -lopengl32 -lglu32 -lgdi32 -lwinmm `

   > if you are using MinGW-W64

-  `gcc main.o -o main -L "PATH_TO_FREEGLUT/lib" -s -lfreeglut_static -lopengl32 -lglu32 -lgdi32 -lwinmm -Wl,--subsystem,windows`
+  `gcc main.o -o main -L "PATH_TO_FREEGLUT/lib" -s -lfreeglut_static -lopengl32 -lglu32 -lgdi32 -lwinmm `

   > if you are using MinGW

+ `PATH_TO_FREEGLUT` is the folder where you extracted freeglut.zip ex C:/freeglut/

 # Dependencies